GinkleJeff/HyperCube/README.md

 Green Rectangles: Wall-mounted enemies that shoot lasers

-Yellow Triangles: Only vulnerable if you have a combo of x6 or higher
+Yellow Triangles: Only vulnerable if you have a combo of x6 or higher (12 in nightmare)

-Afterimages & Particles: Visual effects for movement and attacks

 Dynamic Score Display: Increases size, shakes, and shows a "+X Pts!" effect when scoring

-Main Menu: Includes standard and boss rush modes, new cheatcode system too!
+Main Menu: Includes standard and boss rush modes, and a nifty cheat menu.

-Combo System, multiplies every kill's score by 2 (I Think)
+Combo System, multiplies every kill's score by 2 (i think, i deadass dont rememebr the combo system's math)

 Controls
 WASD / Arrow Keys – Move